 If you are 60 years or older, you can take $25 off the adoption fee of any cat 1 year and older or $50 off any dog 3 years and older.
 This means seniors can adopt a dog 3 years or older or a cat 1 year or older for free!
 This adoption discount is valid year-round, and photo ID must be provided at the time of adoption.
 Licensing fees still apply where required.

 Love has no age limit!
-If you’re ready to open your heart to one of The Animal Foundation's senior dogs for adoption who knows that love is the best treat there is, visit one of our two adoption locations today.
+If you’re ready to open your heart to one of The Animal Foundation's senior dogs for adoption who knows that love is the best treat there is, check out our adoptable animals on our website and call 702-955-5901 to make an appointment.
+Phone lines are open every day from 9am - 7pm.
+Adoptions are by appointment only.
 We can’t wait to help you find your perfect canine companion!

 You may also like: